RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/PrecisionBit_8cpp.md

       try
       {
+        /// fill pole masses.
+        /// note: that the indices start from 0 in gm2calc,
-        model.get_physical().MSvmL = mssm.get(Par::Pole_Mass, "~nu", 2); // 1L
+        /// gambit indices start from 1, hence the offsets here model.get_physical().MSvmL = mssm.get(Par::Pole_Mass, "~nu", 2); // 1L
         str msm1, msm2;
         // PA: todo: I think we shouldn't be too sensitive to mixing in this case.